Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: CHW Provider Problem

 Note that because patient decisions are outcomes of thresholding functions, and similarly, the CHW provider value function is an affine combination of thresholding functions, there may be multiple optimal policies that solve the DP equations.
 For example, if all patients' FBG levels are always in control or out of control for any number of CHW visits received, it would be optimal to visit everyone, visit no one, or any other solution in-between.
 To choose among these optimal policies, we look ahead to the multi-patient setting where CHW resources are likely to be constrained.
 Hence, an advantageous characteristic of an optimal policy is to visit a patient as little as possible while ensuring they remain enrolled in the program and maintain their FBG under control.
 Thus, we show that the following policy is optimal:

 \begin{corollary} An optimal policy that solves the CHW provider problem described in Section~\ref{sec:provider_model} is given by:

 \end{corollary}

 Clearly, the policy outlined in Corollary~\ref{cor-1} meets the conditions in Theorem~\ref{thm:suff_nec_cond}.
-Intuitively, this policy only assigns a CHW to visit a patient if the visit is necessary for enrollment or to avoid drop out, or if the visit provides a strict improvement in the patient's utility -- visiting a patient in this case can be interpreted as saving up capacity in the future by delaying the need to visit.
+Intuitively, this policy only assigns a CHW to visit a patient if the visit is necessary for enrollment or to avoid drop out, or if the visit provides a strict improvement in the patient's utility -- visiting a patient in this case can be interpreted as avoiding a future screening visit by providing a proactive maintenance visit.
+Driven by the condition $B_t(y_t = 1) - B_t(y_t = 0) > 0$ in Corollary~1, this proactive visit might prevent drop outs, and therefore, the need to re-screen patients, which could waste visiting resources.
 Figure~\ref{fig:visit-decision-tree} provides a graphical representation of the policy structure.

-\subsection{Multi-patient problem}
+\subsection{Multi-Patient Problem}

 In this section, we extend our results to the multi-patient problem faced by CHW organizations like NanoHealth.
 CHW organizations are typically resource-limited, especially those operating in global health contexts such as India.
 As a result, we limit the maximum number of patients that can be visited in each period; in reality, this amount can be derived from the number of CHWs and their total daily working hours.
 Let $C$ represent the number of available CHW visits per period.
 Recall that $\mathcal{P}$ represents the set of patients and note that we now add back patient indices to our variables.
 The multi-patient provider problem can be written as: